Scientific Name

 Description

-Aeonium haworthii is a densely branched succulent shrub with woody, ascending or pendent branches ending with rosettes of gray-green, bluish-green to yellowish-green leaves keeled on the lower surface and often tinged red along the ciliate margins.
-It grows up to 2 feet (60 cm) tall and is usually about as wide as tall.
-The rosettes are up to 4.4 inches (11 cm) in diameter, rather flattish, with inner leaves more or less erect.
-Leaves are fleshy, obovate, up to 2.2 inches (5.5 cm) long, up to 1.2 inches (3 cm) wide, and about 0.2 inches (0.5 cm) thick.
+Aeonium haworthii is a densely branched succulent shrub with woody, ascending or pendent branches ending with rosettes of gray-green, bluish-green to yellowish-green leaves often tinged red along the ciliate margins.
+It can grow up to 2 feet (60 cm) tall and is usually about as wide as tall.
+The rosettes are rather flattish, with inner leaves more or less erect, and can reach up to 4.4 inches (11 cm) in diameter.
+The leaves are fleshy, obovate, keeled on the lower surface, measuring up to 2.2 inches (5.5 cm) long, 1.2 inches (3 cm) wide, and about 0.2 inches (0.5 cm) thick.

 The flowers are star-shaped, 7- to 9-merous, pale yellow to nearly white, sometimes tinged pink, and appear in lax terminal hemispherical clusters in late spring.
-The clusters are up to 6.4 inches (16 cm) in diameter.
+The clusters can reach 6.4 inches (16 cm) in diameter.

 Hardiness